 How do I find out about being a vendor at the race?

-All our vendor details are handled by CASA (Court Appointed Special Advocates) (and they get the proceeds to help with their programs).
+All our vendor details are handled by CASA (Court Appointed Special Advocates).
 Please call Stacy at 208-523-6525 for vendor information.

 How do my ducks get in the water?

 Let’s Tag!
 A few days prior to the Duck Derby, volunteers will place numbered tags on the bottom of every duck that will be in the Derby - which is 18,000!
 The tags are waterproof labels beginning with a 7 digit number and ending with a 7 digit number.

 What is my tag number?We can’t give you your tag number because we won’t know it until we run the Mix Report right before the race.
 We want to make sure that no ducky is taking steroids and the race is not fixed so numbers are never given out.
 However, rest assured that all of the ducks you have adopted will be in the water.

 How does it work?Everyone who adopts a duck, whether online, in the mail, at a Duck Derby booth or in a sponsoring business is entered into what we call E-Quack, a database that stores all of the information.
 Next to your name in E-Quack is the number of ducks you have adopted.
 The tag range is entered into E-Quack and all the numbers are shuffled up.
 Then, E-Quack automatically assigns the number of ducks you have adopted next to Tag Numbers.
 Thus, if you adopted 5 ducks, your name will be placed next to 5 different Tag Numbers.